githubnext/githubnext/HeyGitHub/README.md

 - Some helpful formulations for the `Hey, GitHub!` extension:
     - "lets put it all together" - oftentimes, this phrase is useful to write a function that can tie together the smaller functions we have generated earlier.
     - If the goal is to synthesize a method body, consider using the following formulation: "a method `intended method name` that accepts parameters `parameter names with types` that `intended functionality` and optionally return `return type`"

+- You can ask the extension to explain code to you, for example "explain lines 5 to 9"

+- You can also converse with the assistant.
+For example here is your side of one possible conversation:
+    - give me some ideas to add up a list of numbers
+    - ok, show me some code
+    - ok, let's insert that code

 - Since the extension relies on the GitHub Copilot infrastructure, it is important to note that the code completions responses are non-deterministic.
 Therefore, it is possible that the extension may return slightly different code completions for the same input.
 Thus, canceling the code completions and trying again may yield a different result.